 Here are my picks for The Best Sites For Learning About The War In The Pacific (and are accessible to English Language Learners):

-War In The Pacific is a short video from McGraw Hill.
+Moment In Time: Covering The Pacific War is a slideshow from TIME Magazine.

 The Smithsonian has an interactive on the Navajo “code-talker” soldiers during the War In The Pacific.